-Black’s Tire Service Inc. hosted nearly 700 team members and 40 vendors to celebrate its 97th anniversary and its biggest year in terms of expansion at its 2026 “Let’s Go Together” Sales and Leadership Conference, which took place Jan.
-16-18, at the Hilton at Kingston Plantation in Myrtle Beach, S.C.
+Black’s Tire Service Inc. hosted nearly 700 team members and 40 vendors to celebrate its 97th anniversary and its biggest year in terms of expansion at its 2026 “Let’s Go Together” Sales and Leadership Conference, which recently took place in Myrtle Beach, S.C.

 “We’re celebrating our 97th anniversary — not a lot of independent owner-operators can say that,” said Ryan Benton, head of Black’s Tire Service’s retail operations, in his opening remarks at the BTS Kenny Bullard “Ace” Awards Banquet on Jan.
 17.

-Over the past year, BTS has grown and now includes 62 retail and commercial tire and automotive repair shops, 15 wholesale distribution centers, one retread manufacturing facility in Clarkton, N.C., and its headquarters in Whiteville, N.C.
+Over the past year, Black's Tire Service has grown and now includes 62 retail and commercial tire and automotive repair shops, 15 wholesale distribution centers, one retread manufacturing facility in Clarkton, N.C., and its headquarters in Whiteville, N.C.

 The company most recently merged with Justice Tire Distributors, adding five distribution centers in Virginia to its portfolio at the beginning of January.
 It now services wholesale customers across Georgia, North Carolina, South Carolina, eastern Tennessee, Virginia and into West Virginia.

-While BTS is excited for what the future holds, expansion isn’t necessarily a focus moving into 2026.
-Their deals over the past year often happened organically, in scenarios where it made sense to share resources with another family-owned business that shared their core values: team, family, trust and serve.
+While Black's Tire Service is excited for what the future holds, expansion isn’t necessarily a focus moving into 2026.
+The company's deals over the past year often happened organically, in scenarios where it made sense to share resources with another family-owned business that shared its core values: team, family, trust and serve.

 ‘Let’s Go Together’

-For Rick Benton, managing owner, head of wholesale distribution and vice president of sales and marketing, “Let’s Go Together” means bringing his team, vendors and customers together, which starts with internal training and marketing the family-oriented workplace culture BTS has fostered over the years.
+For Rick Benton, managing owner, head of wholesale distribution and vice president of sales and marketing, “Let’s Go Together” means bringing Black's Tire Service's team, vendors and customers together, which starts with internal training and marketing the family-oriented workplace culture Black's Tire Service has fostered over the years.

-In recent years, bringing Rick’s three oldest sons, Cody, Cole and Trey, into the fold has strengthened BTS operations across every segment of the business.
+In recent years, bringing Rick’s three oldest sons, Cody, Cole and Trey, into the fold has strengthened operations across every segment of the family business.

-While twins Cody and Cole have been full-time with BTS for almost two years, since earning their MBAs in business and analytics from the University of North Carolina Wilmington, Rick’s oldest, Trey, officially joined in a full-time capacity within the past year.
+While twins Cody and Cole have been full-time with Black's Tire Service for almost two years, since earning their MBAs in business and analytics from the University of North Carolina Wilmington, Rick’s oldest, Trey, officially joined in a full-time capacity within the past year.
+(Trey was drafted by the Cleveland Guardians in 2019 after graduating from the College of Business at East Carolina University.
+He retired from professional baseball following a shoulder injury last year.)

-“I could have played 20 years in the big leagues, and I was still going to come back to work in the company," says Trey.
+“I could have played 20 years in the big leagues and I was still going to come back to work in the company," said Trey.

 Following in his father’s footsteps, Trey is primarily focused on the wholesale distribution and logistics side of the company.
-He’s spent a lot of time on the road with Rick, meeting customers and gaining their perspective of how Black’s Tire does business over the past year.
-Namely, he was involved in the company’s most recent merger with Justice Tire Distributors.
+He’s spent a lot of time on the road with Rick, meeting customers and gaining their perspective on how Black’s Tire Service does business over the past year.
+He was involved in the company’s most recent merger with Justice Tire Distributors.

-"I'm still a little green in the tire business, but I know how a successful team is run,” he says.
+"I'm still a little green in the tire business, but I know how a successful team is run,” he told MTD.

-Cody and Cole have been focused on the retail and commercial operations since joining BTS full-time, and one of their biggest focuses has been building on the brand and culture to attract their generation to the business.
+Cody and Cole have been focused on the retail and commercial operations since joining Black's Tire Service full-time and one of their biggest areas of focus has been building on the company's brand and culture to attract their generation to the business.

-They’re also focused on keeping up with changes within the industry, specifically when it comes to AI and using technology to meet the evolving needs of the team that works for them, as well as their customers.
+They’re also focused on keeping up with changes within the industry, specifically when it comes to artificial intelligence (AI) and using technology to meet the evolving needs of the team that works for them, as well as their customers.

-“We have to be on top of that moving forward,” says Cole.
-“Because, just think about the future, how much the industry will change in five years.
+“We have to be on top of that moving forward,” said Cole.
+“Just think about the future ... how much the industry will change in five years.
 We've gotta get ahead of that from a certain (point), whether it's retail, wholesale — all parts of our business.”

-“We're fortunate we see that need, and we have a younger generation that's pushing us (in) that direction, too,” says Ryan.
+“We're fortunate we see that need and we have a younger generation that's pushing us (in) that direction, too,” said Ryan.

-With inflation pressures persisting, maintaining margins and improving sales of premium-tier tires will also be a focus for BTS in 2026, and that starts with its team.
+With inflation pressures persisting, maintaining margins and improving sales of premium-tier tires will also be a focus for Black's Tire Service in 2026 and that starts with its team.

-“We want to control the controllables, and what we can do,” says Rick.
+“We want to control the controllables and what we can do,” said Rick.
 “That's our service and people.
-We can't control the economy and can't control what's going on around us, but we just stay focused on what we're doing, build on our strengths, train our people up on the way we carry ourselves and the core values, and just make sure (that in) everything we do, we involve our core values.”
+We can't control the economy and can't control what's going on around us, but we just stay focused on what we're doing, build on our strengths, train our people up on the way we carry ourselves and the core values and just make sure (that in) everything we do, we involve our core values.”

-Team, family, trust and serve were on full display at the BTS Kenny Bullard “Ace” Awards Banquet, as Black’s Tire recognized dozens of its team members.
-Jason Williamson was honored with the Crowell Black “Make a Difference” Award and Black’s Tire and Auto Service’s Dillon, S.C. location received the company’s Store of the Year Award, highlighting the company’s commitment to excellent service.
+Team, family, trust and serve were on full display at the BTS Kenny Bullard “Ace” Awards Banquet, as Black’s Tire Service recognized dozens of its team members.
+Jason Williamson was honored with the Crowell Black “Make a Difference” Award and Black’s Tire and Auto Service’s Dillon, S.C., location received the company’s Store of the Year Award, highlighting its commitment to excellent service.

-“We're building the most disciplined, most trusted, most prepared, organized BTS team in the industry,” Ryan said.
+“We're building the most disciplined, most trusted, most prepared, organized BTS (Black's Tire Service) team in the industry,” said Ryan.

 About the Author